-So, in my previous article, I discussed how we have three powerful tailwinds running into three daunting headwinds – what does this mean for Endpoint AI?
+So, in my previous article, I discussed how we have three powerful tailwinds running into three daunting headwinds – what does this mean for Edge AI?
 With all those countervailing winds, a sane sailor would tell you to stay in port, but what fun would that be?
 It does make predicting trends difficult, though not enough that I’m not willing to risk making a fool of myself by taking a stab at it.

 Invisible AI-improved Features

-Given the constraints we discussed above, there are only a handful of things AI can do at the endpoint that is popular enough to encourage investment, such as simple (yet clever) speech recognition, audio and image classification, activity and health monitoring, and industrial sensor monitoring.
+Given the constraints we discussed above, there are only a handful of things AI can do at the edge that is popular enough to encourage investment, such as simple (yet clever) speech recognition, audio and image classification, activity and health monitoring, and industrial sensor monitoring.

 There are many other things AI can do that are only partially visible to the end user.
 For example, AI can be used to detect the type of room you’re in and use that to tune the noise cancellation during a phone call more effectively.
 The caller will only notice the call with good sound quality without knowing AI was involved.
-Many of these types of ‘near physics‘ models don’t need vast datasets – instead, techniques such as simulationreinforcement learning, and zero- or few-shot learning can be used to train the model.
+Many of these types of ‘near physics‘ models don’t need vast datasets – instead, techniques such as simulation, reinforcement learning, and zero- or few-shot learning can be used to train the model.

 AI Models Continue to Improve